-However, Botox, Dysport, and Xeomin have minor differences in their structure and consistency.
+However, Dysport, Xeomin, and Botox in New Jersey have minor differences in their structure and consistency.
 Botox and Dysport are extremely similar — the only major difference is that Dysport only has FDA approval to treat frown lines, whereas Botox has FDA approval for numerous areas.

 Xeomin is the most different from Botox and Dysport because it doesn’t contain protein additives, making it a “naked tox.”
 As such, your body doesn’t develop tolerance to Xeomin after repeated treatments, making it suitable for patients who have developed a tolerance to Botox and Dysport.

 The Botox in New Jersey procedure is fairly simple.
 Dr. Ramesh carefully examines your skin quality, reviews your medical history, and discusses your concerns to curate the ideal treatment plan.
 He selects the ideal neuromodulator and the appropriate dosage to address your cosmetic or medical concerns.

 The targeted areas on your face are cleansed, and a numbing gel is applied to ensure comfort.
 Dr. Ramesh carefully delivers the appropriate Botox dosage into the targeted areas.
 The entire procedure concludes within 15 minutes.

 Why choose Dr. Ramesh?

 Dr. Ramesh is the ideal choice for your neuromodulator treatment because he’s a board-certified oculoplastic surgeon with a keen awareness of facial anatomy.
 He can deliver highly targeted doses in strategically chosen areas, thereby ensuring safe and consistent results.